lasanthagithub/angular-universe/README.md

 npm install angular-universe --save

+As we use Materials for our design you will also need to install materials and CDK

+npm install @angular/cdk --save npm install @angular/material --save

 Create a config.json file inside app-config/config.json

 config.json example can be found in the demo app in this git repo